Skip to main content

 The Secured Neo Mastercard is the first secured card on the market to offer cash back rewards.
 The card offers 5% cash back on purchases made with participating Neo partners, 1% - 4% cash back on gas and grocery, and up to 1% everywhere else (up to $680 cash back annually).

 Its minimum security deposit of only $50 makes it quite possibly the most accessible card on this list.
-If you top that up to $200, you can apply for the Secured Neo World Mastercard, which offers higher spending caps and a higher cash back rate starting from 2% for gas, grocery, and recurring payments.
+You can also consider the Secured Neo World Mastercard, which offers higher spending caps and a higher cash back rate starting from 2% for gas, grocery, and recurring payments.

 The only visible drawback here is the purchase interest rate.
 While its low end sits comfortably at a standard 19.99%, it can reach as high as 29.99% depending on your credit application and province, so read the fine print on your contract and make sure you’re getting a rate you can live with.